jasoncoding13/Timetables_Crawler/README.md

 scrapy crawl timetables -o timetables.json
 ```

-And it will regenerate a file `./timetables.json`, which is not contained in the repository on the Github.
+And it will regenerate a file `./timetables.json`, which is not contained in the repository on the GitHub.

 ### Parse